-Therefore, a "may affect but is not likely to adversely affect" determination has been made for the Sierra Nevada yellow-legged frog, and consultation with the U.S. Fish and Wildlife Service would be required.
+Therefore, a "may affect but is not likely to adversely affect" determination has been made for the Sierra Nevada yellow-legged frog, and consultation with the U.S. Fish and Wildlife Service will be required.
 The project may result in adverse effects to perennial stream habitat that may be occupied by this species, but the project is not expected to result in take of the Sierra Nevada yellow-legged frog.
 The project is not expected to require a California Endangered Species Act consultation or Incidental Take Permit under 2080 or 2081.
-The project would implement avoidance and minimization measures BIO 1 through BIO 6, BIO 17, and BIO 24 for the Sierra Nevada yellowlegged frog.
-The project is not expected to require a California Endangered Species Act consultation or an Incidental Take Permit.
+The project will implement avoidance and minimization measures BIO 1 through BIO 6, BIO 17, and BIO 24 for the Sierra Nevada yellowlegged frog.